alpakhatri/discount-calculator/README.md

    cd target
    java -jar discount-calculator-1.0.0-SNAPSHOT-fat.jar

-3. This should generate a output.txt in the parent folder discount-calculator/output.txt
+3. This should generate a output.txt in the resources folder discount-calculator/src/main/resources/output.txt

    This output.txt contains the expected output for the given problem You can find input data in src/main/resources in following files